JimiKoppinen/spotify-app-2025/README.md

 # Spotify App 2025

-This is a React application that allows users to search for artists and songs using the Spotify API.
+This is a simple React application that allows users to search for artists and songs using Spotify data.
 The application is built with Chakra UI for styling and Vite for bundling.
+API is built using Azure functions.

 ## Features

+UI:
 - Search for artists by name
 - Display a list of artists
-- Display top songs for a selected artist
+- Display a random song from the artist
-- Random song display
-- Responsive design
+- Mobile first responsive design

+API:
+- Support for fetching tracks using Spotify API
+- secrets are stored in Azure